sehr-abrar/be-real/README.md

 - [x] Users can upload new photos with optional captions to appear in the feed.
 - [x] Users stay logged in across app launches.

-The following **optional** features are implemented:

-- [x] Users can select photos from their library.

 ## Video Walkthrough

 Here is a reminder on how to embed Loom videos on GitHub.
 Feel free to remove this reminder once you upload your README.